About Bournemouth, Christchurch and Poole Council

 Councillors and local democracy

 The Bournemouth, Christchurch and Poole area is made up of 33 wards with 76 elected councillors to represent residents.
-Elections to the BCP Council take place on 2 May.
+Elections to the BCP Council took place on 2 May.
+See BCP Council election results.

 What are the benefits?